State officials exploring options as hunting group calls for stricter rules regarding CWD

 “Even in the case where there is a farm where there is a known positive CWD case, we’re not double fencing to keep that wild deer and pen deer from going nose to nose,” said Daub.

-There have been 149 positive cases of CWD in PA since 2012.
+There have been 149 positive cases of CWD in Pennsylvania since 2012.

 Daub doesn’t want that number to increase.

-“Deer can leap over an 8-foot fence from a standing position,” said Daub.
-“Why are the current regulations specifying an 8-foot fence.
+“Deer can leap over an eight-foot fence from a standing position,” said Daub.
+“Why are the current regulations specifying an eight-foot fence.
 Why not 10?”

 The Department of Agriculture says it is looking at changing policies in areas where the disease is prevalent.
 It works with the commission to update disease management areas.